 First Graders learn that there are different things to read.

 First Graders explore different types of written material.
-They learn that people use writing not only for stories, but also for poems, songs, newspapers, signs and more.
+They learn that people use writing not only for stories, but also for poems, songs, newspapers, signs, digital communication and more.

 First Graders learn new words and ideas.

-First Graders will learn new words and increase their vocabulary by being read to and by discussing what they have read.
+First Graders will learn new words and increase their vocabulary, comprehension and critical thinking skills by being read to and by discussing what they have read.

 Writing and reading develop hand in hand for First Graders at Cornerstone Learning Community, where we nurture both skills daily.